Rabia-Basharat/birthday-celebration-template/replit.md

 # Overview

-This is a romantic tribute web application built for a full-stack engineer fiancé, combining love and technology in an interactive experience.
-The application features an animated timeline showcasing relationship milestones, interactive elements, and a tech-themed romantic design with custom color schemes for love and technology themes.
+This is a birthday tribute web application built for a full-stack engineer celebrating another year.
+The application combines love and technology in an interactive birthday experience featuring an animated photo gallery journey from childhood to present, interactive timeline showcasing life milestones, and a tech-themed romantic design with custom color schemes.
+The site includes personalized messaging that acknowledges his strict but caring personality and integrates his favorite music.

 # User Preferences